gatsbyjs/gatsby/docs/docs/source-plugin-tutorial.md

 ### Use `createNode` function

-You're adding a helper function on line 15 and processing the data into a node on lines 52-55:
+You're adding a helper function on lines 15 to 35 and processing the data into a node on lines 52 to 55:

 ```js{15-35,52-55}
 const fetch = require('node-fetch')